-In order not to loose your personal changes and adjustments when updating to the latest default.action file we strongly recommend that you use user.action for your customization of Privoxy.
+In order not to lose your personal changes and adjustments when updating to the latest default.action file we strongly recommend that you use user.action and user.filter for your local customizations of Privoxy.
 See the Chapter on actions files for details.